-Glossary C +++ Popular Articles: 'Communication', 'Coordination', 'Critical'
+Glossary C +++ Popular Articles: 'Catapult', 'COTS', 'Component'

 Deutsch: Brennkammer / Español: Cámara de combustión / Português: Câmara de combustão / Français: Chambre de combustion / Italiano: Camera di combustione

-Combustor in the space industry context refers to a component of rocket engines and jet propulsion systems where the combustion of fuel and oxidizer takes place.
-This process generates the high-pressure and high-temperature gases needed to produce thrust and propel spacecraft, satellites, and other space vehicles.
+Combustor in the Space industry context refers to a component of rocket engines and jet propulsion systems where the combustion of fuel and oxidizer takes place.
+This process generates the high-pressure and high-temperature gases needed to produce thrust and propel Spacecraft, satellites, and other space vehicles.

-English: Comet / Deutsch: Komet / Español: Cometa / Português: Cometa / Français: Comète / Italiano: Cometa /
+Deutsch: Komet / Español: Cometa / Português: Cometa / Français: Comète / Italiano: Cometa /

 Comet refers to a small, icy, dusty celestial body that orbits the Sun.
 Comets are typically made up of a mixture of water ice, dust, and other volatile materials, and they are often referred to as "dirty snowballs."
 When a comet is close to the Sun, the heat of the Sun causes the volatile materials in the comet to vaporize, creating a bright halo of gas and dust around the comet's nucleus, called a coma.
 The coma is often surrounded by a bright, glowing halo called a coma, which is visible to telescopes and other instruments.
 The coma and the halo can be several times larger than the nucleus of the comet itself.